Fiction

 When I have more time, I will post some updates on all our rescues.
 I’m proud to say that we have rescued and rehomed 28 dogs and 1 cat (who now lives with us).
 We have also sterilized 279 dogs and cats with a dream of sterilizing another 200 by the end of 2023.
 We just need the donations to help us do that!

-If you have anything you’d like to see on our website or something you’d like to read out in a blog post, please let me know.
-I will be answering most commonly asked questions when I add an FAQ section and I’m dabbling with the idea of a podcast.
+If you have anything you’d like to see on our website or something you’d like to read about in a blog post, please let me know.
+I will be answering the questions people ask the most when I add an FAQ section and I’m dabbling with the idea of a podcast.
 Stay tuned!

 Street Dogs